immunogenomics/scHLApers/README.md

 * Cell barcode whitelist: more info [here](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-)

 ## Pipeline and example data
 Each step has its own directory with necessary scripts and a tutorial walking through the steps.
 The [example_data](example_data) and [example_output](example_outputs) directories contain example input and output files for 2 samples.
-The raw scRNA-seq data for the example was obtained from [Randolph et al. Science 2022](https://www.science.org/doi/10.1126/science.abg0928) study, publicly available on GEO (GSE162632).
+The raw scRNA-seq data for the example was obtained from [Yazar et al. Science 2022](https://pubmed.ncbi.nlm.nih.gov/35389779/) study, publicly available on GEO (GSE196830).

 ### Input
 The inputs to scHLApers are: